omarandlorraine/fake6502/README.md

 support; this adds a few opcodes here and there).
 I might get round to adding support for other chips in the future.

 I've put a test harness around this.
-Coverage is currently around two thirds, and increasing as and when.
+Coverage is currently at around 90%, which includes all of the documented NMOS instructions, and increasing as and when.